raryelcostasouza/zDislocker/README.md

 # dislocker-gui-zenity
 Zenity based GUI for mounting and umounting Bitlocker drives using dislocker (https://github.com/Aorimn/dislocker)

+# Recent Changes 08/04/2019
+* Added support for mounting/unmounting multiple BitLocker drives
+* Fix bug that cause FAT partitions or disks with GPT partitioning not being detected.
+* Fix bug that caused the mounted drive only to be editable by the root user

 # Requirements
 1. dislocker
 2. zenity